kepstin/irccloud-solarized/README.md

 ------------

 Recommended (stable):

 Go to https://userstyles.org/styles/121074/irccloud-solarized and install it via the Stylish browser extension.
 This will automatically update whenever I make a release.

 Alternative (dev versions):

+*These instructions no longer work; I have to find an automated way to build the css file to fix them*

 From within the Stylish extension, use the "Install from URLs…" option, and enter the URL https://rawgit.com/kepstin/irccloud-solarized/master/irccloud-solarized.user.css